apokusin/Pokusin.com/README.markdown

 # [pokusin.com](http://pokusin.com)

-Hey!
-Welcome to the readme for my personal site!
+Welcome to the documentation for my personal site!

 Here are some interesting things about it:
 - My avatar photo updates through Gravatar automatically, as if by magic.